Fully Flashed Window and Door Openings

 See the Compliance Tab for related codes and standards requirements, and criteria to meet national programs such as DOE’s Zero Energy Ready Home program, ENERGY STAR Certified Homes, and Indoor airPLUS.

-Windows and doors are an interruption in the wall’s housewrap or insulated sheathing drainage plane and thus are a vulnerable spot for water leakage.
+Windows and doors are an interruption in the wall’s house wrap or insulated sheathing drainage plane and thus are a vulnerable spot for water leakage.
 Many a homeowner has suffered from water intrusion around doors and windows, often not discovered until considerable damage has been done within the wall.
 The wall framing around windows and doors must be protected from any water that finds its way behind the siding at these locations and the water must be directed out to prevent damage to the rest of the wall.
-Properly installed flashing that is integrated with the other elements of the wall can help prevent this.
+Properly installed flashing that is integrated with the other elements of the wall can help prevent water damage.